 LeasePlan met the liquidity survival horizon at a minimum of nine months at all times.
 Prudent liquidity management and controls are in place to ensure compliance with regulatory requirements.
 Based on the 2021 Internal Liquidity Adequacy Assessment Process (ILAAP), we concluded that we are adequately funded and that our liquidity buffer is more than sufficient to meet internal and prudential requirements.

-Overview

-NextGen Strategy

-Financial & business review

-EU taxonomy statement
+Overview NextGen Strategy Financial & business revier EU taxonomy statement Sustainability Risk management Privacy and compliance Legal

-Sustainability

-Risk management

 Highlights 2021